Fear and loathing at Poland's Turow coal mine | DW | 28.09.2021

 "In my opinion, the government should not step down now, because if it did, we would show the whole of Europe that we are weak, that we are doing what others tell us to do," Sebastian Mikulsk, an electrician at the plant, told the tabloid Super Ekspres.
 "We have a mortgage, how will I pay it when Turow ceases to function? he said.

-Hundreds of people from Czechia, Germany and Poland protested against the Polish Turow lignite mine in August 2020
+Hundreds of people from the Czech Republic, Germany and Poland protested against the Polish Turow lignite mine in August 2020

-"What can we tell the inhabitants of Bogatynia when the EU wants to take away hot water from 50,000 inhabitants of the area, when the EU wants to throw them into poverty overnight," Wojciech Ilnicki, head of trade union Solidarity at KWB Turow, told DW.

-"We don't want this kind of EU, we want a community and not just in the interests of the rich,"
+"What can we tell the inhabitants of Bogatynia when the EU wants to take away hot water from 50,000 inhabitants of the area, when the EU wants to throw them into poverty overnight?"
+Wojciech Ilnicki, head of trade union Solidarity at KWB Turow, said to DW."We don't want this kind of EU, we want a community and not just in the interests of the rich."

-"Without the work of the Turow mine, we are all condemned to death here," said Ilnicki.
-"Even a wave of suicides cannot be ruled out," he added.
+"Without the work of the Turow mine, we are all condemned to death here," he went on.
+"Even a wave of suicides cannot be ruled out."

-"We will block the motorway so effectively that Germany and everyone else will ask us to unblock it," he said, adding that a protest at the seat of the Court of Justice (CJEU) in Luxembourg is also under consideration.
+"We will block the motorway so effectively that Germany and everyone else will ask us to unblock it," said Ilnicki, adding that a protest at the seat of the Court of Justice (CJEU) in Luxembourg is also under consideration.

-The way to resolve the Turow crisis is to conclude a Polish-Czech agreement on investments in water supply infrastructure in the Czech Republic, so as to minimize the impact of the Polish lignite mine on the state of water in the Czech Republic, Robert Tomaszewski, an energy expert at the Warsaw-based think tank Polityka Insight, told DW.
+The way to resolve the Turow crisis is to conclude a Polish-Czech agreement on investments in water supply infrastructure in the Czech Republic, so as to minimize the impact of the Polish lignite mine on the state of water there, Robert Tomaszewski, an energy expert at the Warsaw-based think tank Polityka Insight, told DW.

 "However, the talks on the Warsaw-Prague line, which started in June, did not end in a compromise.
 The Czechs are in no rush, because they know that time is on their side, and the financially squeezed Poles will have to agree to further concessions," he argued.